feilong/fmripost-resample/docs/spaces.rst

 .. warning::
-   Output spaces are not currently supported. fMRIPost-template currently only generates denoised data in MNI152NLin6Asym space.
+   Output spaces are not currently supported. fMRIPost-resample currently only generates denoised data in MNI152NLin6Asym space.

 #####################################################################
 Defining standard and nonstandard spaces where data will be resampled
 #####################################################################

-The command line interface of *fMRIPost-template* allows resampling the preprocessed data onto other output spaces.
+The command line interface of *fMRIPost-resample* allows resampling the preprocessed data onto other output spaces.
 That is achieved using the ``--output-spaces`` argument, where standard and nonstandard spaces can be inserted.

 .. important::
-   *fMRIPost-template* will reduce the amount of output spaces to just spaces listed in ``--output-spaces``, even if other options require resampling the preprocessed data into intermediary spaces.
+   *fMRIPost-resample* will reduce the amount of output spaces to just spaces listed in ``--output-spaces``, even if other options require resampling the preprocessed data into intermediary spaces.